SPANISH DINING GUIDE AND MEAL TIMES

-Spain has a tendency to break every rule when it comes to dining and drinking.
-Bars here are an ideal spot for breakfast, cafés always serve beer and pubs are perfect places to have an authentic meal.
+This guide will help you understand the different meal times as Spain has a tendency to break every rule when it comes to dining and drinking, for example a cafe here are an ideal spot for breakfast but they always serve beer and bars are perfect places to have a meal.

 What it means: A bar means so much more in Spain that it does elsewhere.
 A Spanish bar is basically the same concept as an informal restaurant.
 The term is used as a kind of catch-all word for most small food and drink establishments.
 In fact, bars are so prevalent that many claim Spain has more bars than any other country in the world!